 Help expand our inventory of native seeds for ecological restoration projects on City property.
 All tools and supplies will be provided.
 Seed collection volunteers are active weekdays from September to October.

 Ecological Restoration Projects

 Work alongside the Conservation Staff and carry out ecological restoration projects throughout the year on our properties city-wide.
 Activities include cutting brush from remnant and restored areas, removing invasive plants, and burn unit preparation.
 As you work you'll learn about Muskego's plant communities.
 Tools and training provided.

 Experienced Prescribed Burn Teams

 We conduct prescribed burns in natural areas for a few weeks in early spring.
 We rely on volunteers in this limited time frame.
-Participants have the opportunity to engage in all stages of a prescribed burn from burn prep and being a lookout, to being on the fireline.
+Participants have the opportunity to engage in all stages of a prescribed burn from burn prep, being a lookout, or being on the fire-line.
 This is our most physically demanding activity.
 Certification and prior burn season experience strongly preferred.

 Citizen Scientist - Wildlife Monitor

 - Bluebird Trails: Help create solutions for the challenges bluebirds face in your area by providing supplemental support.
 A bluebird trail is a series of nesting boxes located in conservation areas and parks, where they can be conveniently monitored.
 Operating and maintaining a productive bluebird trail involves a weekly time commitment during the nesting season.
-The main goal of monitoring nesting boxes are to establish dates of significant nesting events like the first egg in a clutch, chicks hatching, and fledging.
+The main goal of monitoring nesting boxes is to establish dates of significant nesting events like the first egg in a nest, chicks hatching, and when chicks fledge.
 Your responsibility as a bluebird trail landlord is to make every effort to ensure the nest boxes are constructed, mounted and maintained properly.

 - Wood Duck Boxes: Construction, placement, maintenance, and changing bedding in winter.
 Examine eggs/shells for evidence of success.